kilian-m/parameterized_club/README.md

 ## How I print

 ### Knob, outer Top, Ring:
-- layer height: .2 mm, line width: .4 mm, nozzle temperature: 240 C, build plate temperature: 60 C, print speed 60 mm/s, flow 57%, use print cooling, 70% infill
+- layer height: .2 mm, line width: .4 mm, nozzle temperature: 220 C, build plate temperature: 40 C, print speed 30 mm/s, flow 57%, use print cooling, 70% infill
 - .4 mm nozzle
 - use supports

 ### inner Top
-- standard PETG settings
+- standard PCTG settings

 ### Handle:
-- layer height: .1, nozzle temperature: 270, build plate temperature: 85 C, print speed 60 mm/s, no print cooling
+- layer height: .1, nozzle temperature: 270, build plate temperature: 85 C, print speed 20 mm/s, no print cooling
 - make shure to use a printer that can handle such temperatures!!!
-- use .6 mm nozzle
+- use .4 mm nozzle
 - use Magigoo PA on your build plate
 - use thick brim for build plate adhesion (initial layer height .3 mm)
 - import 'Handle' and 'Handle_adapter' to your slicer
 - group models, center it with the top end facing down, set line width to .8 mm
 - slice and export G-code
-- set line width to .6 mm
+- set line width to .4 mm
 - slice in vase mode ('spiralize outer contour' in cura) and export G-code
 - in your favourite text editor copy together G-code from vase mode code (above 'Handle_adapter') and solid code (below bottom of 'Handle'), if you use relative steps this should work if you use absolute coordinates make shure to set the E distance to the last value of the solid G-code with the M92 command
 - print

 ### Body:
-- layer height: .3 mm, nozzle temperature: 240 C, build plate temperature: 0 C, print speed: 30 mm/s, print cooling depending on pp brand
+- layer height: .3 mm, nozzle temperature: 230 C, build plate temperature: 30 C, print speed: 30 mm/s, print cooling depending on pp brand
-- use .6 mm nozzle
+- use .4 mm nozzle
 - stick clear packing tape on your build plate, PP adheres to nothing else
 - do not use build plate adhesion structure like brim or skirt
 - import 'body' and 'body_adapter' to your slicer
 - group models, center it with the top end facing down
-- slice with .6 mm line width and export G-code
+- slice with .4 mm line width and export G-code
 - ungroup models, delete 'body_adapter'
 - slice in vase mode ('spiralize outer contour' in cura) with .8 mm line width and export G-code
 - in your favourite text editor copy together G-code from vase mode code (everywhere with a wall thickness of .8 in the model) and merged code (everywhere else), if you use relative steps this should work if you use absolute coordinates make shure to set the E distance to the last value of the deleted G-code with the M92 command